 As Pacific Islanders urbanise, so too should adaptation efforts and finance.
 But, first, climate resilience must be understood as the most vulnerable understand it.

-Leveraging endogenous climate resilience: urban adaptation in Pacific Small Island Developing States was published as part of a Special IPCC Cities Edition of Environment and Urbanization, which will be Open Access from the 15th of April - 15th May 2019
+The authors’ research, Leveraging endogenous climate resilience: urban adaptation in Pacific Small Island Developing States, was published as part of a Special IPCC Cities Edition of Environment and Urbanization, which will be open access from April 15 to May 15 2019.